 May-Britt Moser is a Norwegian psychologist and neuroscientist, who is a Professor of Psychology and Neuroscience at the Norwegian University of Science and Technology .
 She and her then-husband, Edvard Moser, shared half of the 2014 Nobel Prize in Physiology or Medicine, awarded for work concerning the grid cells in the entorhinal cortex, as well as several additional space-representing cell types in the same circuit that make up the positioning system in the brain.
 Together with Edvard Moser she established the Moser research environment at NTNU, which they lead.
 Since 2012 she has heade...

-Nieng Yan or Yan Ning is a structural biologist and the Shirley M. Tilghman Professor of Molecular Biology at Princeton University.
-Her laboratory currently studies the structural and chemical basis for membrane transport and lipid metabolism.
+Yan Ning is a Chinese structural biologist and the founding dean of the Shenzhen Medical Academy of Research and Translation.
+She previously served as the Shirley M. Tilghman Professor of Molecular Biology at Princeton University where her laboratory studied the structural and chemical basis for membrane transport and lipid metabolism.

 Areas of Specialization: Crystallography Yonath is Director of the Helen and Milton A. Kimmelman Center for Biomolecular Structure and Assembly of the Weizmann Institute of Science.
 She received her bachelor’s degree in Chemistry from the Hebrew University of Jerusalem in 1962, her master’s in biochemistry in 1964, and her Ph.D. in Chemistry from the Weizmann Institute of Science in 1968.